 Sustainability in the hospitality industry has gained significant attention over the past several decades.
 Around the globe, discussions on the issue of sustainability in hotel industry are still ongoing as trends and challenges are constantly emerging.
 Hoteliers have especially turned their focus to the importance of environmental sustainability as it heavily relates to their industry in terms of hotel development and operations extending to economic and social impact.
 Sustainability is one of the issues we are currently addressing which is one of the reasons why hotels should go green.

-5 Great Sustainability Initiatives for the Hotel Industry
+5 Great Sustainability Initiatives for the Hotel Industry in 2021

 Understanding Hotel Sustainability Initiatives

 The hospitality sector historically has had a dramatic environmental influence through water and energy consumption and heavy use of consumable and durable goods causing solid and hazardous waste.
 Hotels consume an exorbitant amount of energy for HVAC operations, fuel, lighting and other power needs.
 Water is used in pools, bathtubs, sinks, laundry and for general operations.
 Unfortunately, all this creates a lot of waste generated by disposable of paper, plastic, bulbs, batteries, commercial furniture, equipment, appliances, etc. Economical myths that green sustainable hotel ideas are expensive and dismissed by many have circulated but quickly debunked.
 Recent innovations in technology relating to renewable sources of energy such as solar, wind and geothermal have come a long way to improve the economics of using these alternatives at property level.